SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 2. Next go to the `IAM & Admin` page, again search for it in the top search bar.
 The remaining steps are illustrated in the figure below.

-    1. Go to the `quotas page`
+    1. Go to the `quotas page`.

-    2. In the search field search for `GPUs (all regions)` (needs to match exactly, the search field is case sensitive), such that you get the same quota as in the image.
+    2. In the search field search for `GPUs (all regions)` (needs to match exactly, the search field is case-sensitive), such that you get the same quota as in the image.

     3. In the limit, you can see what your current quota for the number of GPUs you can use is.
 Additionally, to the right of the limit, you can see the current usage.
-It is worth checking in on if you are ever in doubt if a job is running on GPU or not.
+It is worth checking if you are ever in doubt if a job is running on GPU or not.

     4. Click the quota and afterward the `Edit` quotas button.

     5. In the pop-up window, increase your limit to either 1 or 2.

-    6. After sending your request you can try clicking the `Increase requests` tab to see the status of your request
+    6. After sending your request you can try clicking the `Increase requests` tab to see the status of your request.

         <figure markdown>
         ![Image](../figures/quotas.PNG){ width="1000" }
         </figure>

-If you are ever running into errors when working in GPU that contains statements about `quotas` you can always try to go to this page and see what you are allowed to use currently and try to increase it.
+If you are ever running into errors when working in GPU that contain statements about `quotas` you can always try to go to this page and see what you are allowed to use currently and try to increase it.
 For example, when you get to training machine learning models using Vertex AI in the [next module](using_the_cloud.md), you would most likely need to ask for a quota increase for that service as well.

 !!! note

-    You can only request a quota increase for service that you have enabled.
+    You can only request a quota increase for a service that you have enabled.
 After enabling a given service it may take 5-10 minutes before you can request a quota increase for that service.

 <figure markdown>